pf4j/pf4j-wicket/README.md

 In demo/api folder I declared an extension point (_Section_) that is a tab in a wicket TabbedPanel.
 Each section has an title, an icon and a content (a simple text message in my demo).
 In demo/plugins/* I implemented two plugins: plugin1, plugin2 (each plugin adds an extension for _Section_).

+The first plugin contributes with some JavaScript files to the head of page and the second plugin contributes with a Css file to the head of page.

 To run the demo application use: